Blog > Racism

 ECJ Rules that Self-Employed LGBTQ Workers Should Not Face Discrimination

-In a landmark ruling, the European Court of Justice (ECJ) has held that self-employed individuals who identify as LGBTQ should not face discrimination in the provision of services.
-The ruling comes after a self-employed graphic designer in Austria, who identified as gay, claimed that he was refused work by a printing company on the grounds of his sexual orientation.
+In a significant judgment, the European Court of Justice (ECJ) has ruled that LGBTQ individuals who identify as self-employed should not be discriminated against when it comes to service provision.
+This resulted from the claim of an Austria-based graphic designer who identified himself as gay and said that he was denied work by a printing firm on account of his sexual orientation.

-The ECJ found that the prohibition of discrimination on the grounds of sexual orientation applies to self-employed individuals in the provision of services, and that national laws which allow discrimination against self-employed individuals in such circumstances are not compatible with EU law.
-The court further held that national courts must interpret national laws in line with EU law, and that individuals who have suffered discrimination must be entitled to compensation.
+It found that self-employed persons are included in service providers’ prohibition of discrimination based on sexual orientation and that national laws enabling discrimination against such self-employed individuals are incompatible with EU law.
+Also, this court decided that national courts must interpret national legislation by EU law, and people who have experienced discrimination should be compensated for that.